New & Used Kia Sportage: In Depth

 GET A FREE PRICE QUOTE

-The Kia Sportage is a stylish, high-tech crossover that looks and feels more refined and sophisticated than previous generations.
+The Kia Sportage is a stylish, high-tech crossover that looks and feels more advanced and sophisticated than earlier generations.
 It’s smaller than the mid-size Sorento and larger than the compact Soul, which has become popular for a very different kind of market.

 See our 2014 Kia Sportage review for pricing with options, specifications, and gas mileage ratings